Kurdeus/Kurdeus/README.md

 # 💫 About Me:
-just a simple developer who creates problems for solutions.
+just a simple developer who creates problems for the solution.

 ## 🌐 Socials: